When traveling, be smart — use secure WiFi from Travelers United Plus

 - Access Geo-Blocked Websites: An American can access a Netflix account while traveling out of the country.
 Travelers can use American media sites like Pandora, and Hulu.
 They can access these region-restricted services if connected to a US VPN.
 Note: Netflix and some other subscription sites have installed systems to prevent use of their services via VPNs.

 - Other Geo-Blocked Websites: Match.com shifts to the local countries when traveling — a VPN allows wannabe lovers to stay in contact.
 Plus, some online travel agents provide different rates to local travelers than those provided to websites in the USA.
 Checking hotel prices and airfares “at home” as well as locally can score travelers some secret bargains.

 - Bypass Internet Censorship: Many people in closed societies use VPNs to get around the national firewalls and gain access to the entire Internet.
 (However, these countries are cracking down on VPNs, just like Netflix.)

 Join Travelers United, America’s largest travel advocacy organization.
-Not only do we advocate for travelers every day in Washington with the powers that be, we provide secure-anywhere WiFi, a Virtual Private Network (VPN), a data vault for important documents, and dining discounts every day.
-Whether you are traveling across the planet or around the corner, Travelers United works to make travel better.
+We advocate for travelers every day in Washington.
+We provide secure-anywhere WiFi, a data vault for important documents, and include a password manager in our package, whether you travel across the planet or around the corner.
+Above all, Travelers United works to make travel better.